min2ha/ukwa-site/content/target/37040/index.en.md

   "subject": "EU Referendum"
 }

-# Federal Trust for Education and Research, The

 The Federal Trust for education and research is a think tank that studies the interactions between regional, national, European and global levels of governance.
 It has a focus of interest in Britain and its place in the European Union.